sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 key             = WARM_RESTART_TABLE|<application_name>
 ; field         = value
 restore_count   = number    ;uint32
-state           = "restored"/"replayed"/"reconciled"/"disabled"
+state           = "unknown"/"restored"/"replayed"/"reconciled"/"disabled"
 ```

+Below are  two possible state transitions for subsystems based on if they restarted with cold or warm-reboot.

+Cold reboot :   "unknown" >> "disabled"

+Warm reboot : "unknown" >> "initialized" >> "restored" >> "replayed" >> "reconciled"

 **Configuration for EVPN  Warm reboot**

 To support EVPN Warm reboot, system warm reboot must be enabled and BGP-GR must be configured for BGP on all the BGP peer nodes.

-The BGP GR restart and stale-path timers have a default value of 240 seconds and 720 seconds respectively.
-To scale the system higher, these values may need to be tuned .
+The BGP GR restart and stale-path timers have a default value of 120 seconds and 360 seconds respectively.
+To scale the system higher and to handle the wait for EVPN dependency check , these values need to be increased when EVPN is configured.
 The restart timer should be long enough for the system to warm reboot ,  the IP connectivity to be re-established in the control plane and the data replay of the subsystems to the kernel to be complete.

 ```
 BGP GR configuration for FRR
 router bgp <AS-NUM>
  bgp graceful-restart
  bgp graceful-restart preserve-fw-state
- bgp graceful-restart stalepath-time 600  ( default 720)
+ bgp graceful-restart stalepath-time 720 ( example)
- bgp graceful-restart restart-time 300    ( default 240)
+ bgp graceful-restart restart-time 240 ( example)
 ```